tencentmalos/ScottPlot/src/ScottPlot5/ScottPlot5 Demos/Avalonia Demo/README_TimelineScope.md

    - Click and drag the scope boundaries to resize
    - Click and drag within the scope to move it
    - Observe real-time updates in all detail views below
+4. Navigate through the detail views:
-4. Use the vertical scrollbar to navigate through the detail views
+   - Use the vertical scrollbar to scroll through detail views
+   - Use mouse wheel over detail views to scroll (not zoom)
+   - Mouse wheel zooming is disabled in detail views to prioritize scrolling
 5. Use the control buttons to reset or generate new data

 This demo showcases advanced ScottPlot features including: